DonBrody/react-context-alerts/README.md

 Although there are not nearly as many settings options as theming options, I encourage you to take a look at the [source][2] if you are interested in making advanced settings overrides.

+## Advanced Use
+The `Alert` component obfuscates the use of the React context consumer.
+Obfuscating this functionality somewhat limits the potential uses of this library, however, the context consumer is exposed if you decide you need more control over the functionality of this library.
+If you get to this point, it is probably best to read through the full [source][3] to understand what's going on and how to use all of the available features (it's a relatively small set of files).

+In addition to reading through the source, there is a [developers playground][4] available.
+Just run `npm run start:playground` once all of your dependencies are installed.
+It'll pop up a simple app that can be used to play around with any of the features you want.
+It utilizes [react-scripts][5], so you'll get hot reloads as well.

 ## Next Steps
 Add `react-context-alerts` to any (and hopefully all :) of your projects, customize the alerts in any way that fits your needs, and enjoy!